acdh-oeaw/wisski2rdfproxy/README.md

                         NOT IMPLEMENTED YET: automatically limit recursive model embeddings to this many levels (off by default) -i INDENT, --indent INDENT
-                        indentation to use for the python models (default: 4 spaces) -ns prefix full_url, --namespace prefix full_url
+                        indentation to use for the SPARQL queries (default: 2 spaces) -ns prefix full_url, --namespace prefix full_url
                         namespace replacements to carry out, use a -ns for every prefix specification (default: [['crm', 'http://www.cidoc-